kahlil/grunt-guides/scripts/01-getting-started.md

 cd
 ```

-(it's short for change directory) into the command line and then drag and drop the project folder on to the terminal window.
+into the command line and then drag and drop the project folder on to the terminal window.
 This will add the path of the project directory next to the `cd` you just typed.
 Hit return and you have changed to your project folder.

 On Windows you will have to open cmd.exe and then type in